National MP Andrew Falloon quits amid 'significant mental health issues'

+Andrew Falloon has quit politics after the Prime Minister's office was alerted to an incident involving the first-term National MP.

-First-term MP Andrew Falloon has quit politics, with the National Party saying he is dealing with "significant mental health issues" after a friend's death.
+The National Party says he is dealing with "significant mental health issues" after a friend's death.

+The Prime Minister's office has confirmed it was sent "a piece of correspondence" relating to an incident involving Falloon last week which was forwarded to National Party leader Judith Collins.

+"With the correspondent's permission the letter was forwarded to the leader of the Opposition," Jacinda Ardern's office said today.

+"We treat all correspondence confidentially.
+All matters to do with Andrew Falloon's resignation are a matter for the Leader of the Opposition."

+The Herald understands the incident was not criminal but was deemed "inappropriate for an MP".
+It's also understood the incident is not related to an extra-marital affair or the leak scandal which engulfed the National Party last week.

-Falloon, the MP for Rangitata, says he will not contest September's election, citing concern for his "own health and wellbeing".
-He says he has lost several friends to suicide.
+Falloon, the MP for Rangitata, issued a statement this afternoon saying he will not contest September's election, citing concern for his "own health and wellbeing".
+He said he had made a "number of mistakes".

 Falloon becomes the third MP to quit after Collins was appointed leader last week.